The University of Western Ontario seeks to commercialize the results of its research in such a manner as to:

 WORLDiscoveries offers a series of instructional programming that spans basic to advanced IP and commercialization education components.
 These programs run the spectrum of webinars, workshops, experiential learning, shadowing, networking, and hands-on project-based teamwork opportunities to target various campus stakeholders.
 For more details on these programs, click on the links below:

 The invention disclosure policies that guide WD’s activities with respect to IP protection and commercialization opportunities can be found in the following links.

 NET BENEFIT TO ONTARIANS

 WD will assess whether to begin the legal protection process and work to identify outside development partners.
-In commercializing technologies with net benefit to Ontario and Canada the following framework is considered:
+In commercializing technologies with a net benefit to Ontario and Canada, the following framework is considered:

 a.
 Providing non-commercial license for research purposes

 b.
 Knowledge mobilization

 GUIDANCE FOR RELEVANT STAKEHOLDERS REGARDING INSTITUTIONAL ENGAGEMENT WITH THE INNOVATION ECOSYSTEM